Skip to main content

 • Better understand and evaluate health information encountered on social media

-• Identify and mitigate potential misinformation about COVID-19 vaccines
+• Identify and mitigate potential inaccurate information about COVID-19 vaccines

-• Address health inequities by using AI responsibly and equitably
+• Help reduce health disparities by using AI responsibly and fairly

-The project provides a tool for identifying misinformation and contributes to the broader understanding of how AI can be developed and deployed ethically in health contexts.
-By focusing on bias mitigation and transparency, NORC's work sets a standard for responsible AI use in combating health misinformation and reducing its impact on marginalized communities.
+The project provides a tool for identifying inaccurate information and contributes to the broader understanding of how AI can be developed and deployed ethically in health contexts.
+By focusing on bias mitigation and transparency, NORC's work sets a standard for responsible AI use in combating inaccurate health information and reducing its impact on communities that have historically experienced disparities.

 Please contact us if you want to learn more about our model or work with us to adapt it to your health topic or use case.